mprads/messenger-chat-bot-skeleton/README.md

 First open the directory in terminal and run 'npm i'

-First, log into facebook make sure you have at least one page created(this wll be the name and image of your bot).
+Next, log into facebook make sure you have at least one page created(this wll be the name and image of your bot).

 Go to https://developers.facebook.com/ and login with a facebook account.